Lionsberg/old-lionsberg-wiki/The Way/The Lionsberg System/Governance Guide/Organizations The Lionsberg Way.md

 7. To accomplish things, organizations use [[Projects]] and [[Process|Processes]].
 8. At the highest level, an organization might view itself as a [[Project of Projects]], [[Process of Processes]] or a [[System of Systems]].
 This creates a single overarching and uniting view of the organization as a whole.
 9. A good starting point is to consider that [[Everything Is A Project]].
-10. Organizations can be contain organizations within themselves, and can be nested inside of higher order organizations.
+10. Organizations can contain organizations within themselves, and can be contained within higher order organizations.
 This is critical to establishing the fractal patterning that works towards the idea of the universal [[Meta Organization]].

 ## How to Co-Create an Organization